Members of the AOP Academic VAAD and Core Faculty

 Bio ---

-Rabbi Marcia Prager, MFA, MHL, D.Min. h.c., is the founding Dean of the ALEPH Ordination Program.
-She teaches Jewish spiritual practice and the Jewish Lifecycle Liturgy and Training sequence of courses and practica.
-She is founding Co-Director and teacher in the Davvenen’ Leadership Training Institute (DLTI) and she serves as rabbi of the P’nai Or Jewish Renewal Congregation of Philadelphia, PA..
-She was ordained as a rabbi by the Reconstructionist Rabbinical College and also received personal smicha from R’ Zalman Schachter-Shalomi z”l.
-She is the author of The Path of Blessing, published by Bell Tower and later by Jewish Lights, a “contemporary hasidic text” exploring the Jewish practice of blessing.
+Rabbi Marcia Prager, MFA, MHL, D.Min.
+D.Div. h.c., is the founding Dean of the ALEPH Ordination Program.
+She is founding Co-Director and teacher in the Davvenen’ Leadership Training Institute (DLTI), and she serves as rabbi of the P’nai Or Jewish Renewal Congregation of Philadelphia, PA.
+She is a graduate of the Reconstructionist Rabbinical College and also received personal smicha from R’ Zalman Schachter-Shalomi z”l.
+She is the author of The Path of Blessing, a “contemporary Hasidic text” exploring the Jewish practice of blessing.
 She has written and compiled the P’nai Or Siddurim for Friday Evening and Shabbat Morning and other innovative compilations of prayer and liturgy.
 She is a CLAL Rabbis Without Borders Rabbinic Fellow.
 In 2010 she was selected by the Jewish Daily Forward as one of the Top Fifty American Female Rabbis.

 Rabbi Dr. Leila Gal Berner